PavanRangani/docs/docs/prd/contacts/system-requirements.md

 - "Replace and Delete" isn't available when deleting multiple contacts together.
 (It's decided just to avoid unnecessary UI complexity)

 ## Restore contact
-Archived contact can be restored anytime without any restriction.
+- Archived contact can be restored anytime without any restriction.
 Once restored, it will become `active` and will be available in the auto-complete to reference it at other places.
+- Restore action for deceased individual will be disabled.